futoin/specs/draft/ftn12_async_api.md

     * set callback, to be used to cancel execution
 1. `void waitExternal()`
     * prevent implicit `as.success()` behavior of current step
+1. `Pointer stack(size)`
+    * allocate temporary object with lifetime of step for non-GC technologies

 ### 2.2.3.
 Control API - can be used only on Root AsyncSteps object